Pureblueessentialsorg/pureblueessentials.com.au/content/shop/hamper03/index.md

 height: 40
 width: 20
 ---
 A beautiful collection of handcrafted items for a special person's home or - of course - for your home.
-Bundled up into a natural drawstring bag.
+Bundled up into a large natural drawstring bag.
 Six eco-friendly items that will help to keep you and your home healthy and relaxed.

 **C﻿ontains:**